danb0b/danb0b.github.io/content/work-blog/2024-01-04-class-wrapup/index.md

 Here's a summary of the high-level concepts baked into the course:

-* I taught with a pallette of low-cost parts and tools that are easily obtainable but didn't sacrifice or simplify the associated engineering challenges.
+* I taught with a palette of low-cost parts and tools that are easily obtainable but didn't sacrifice or simplify the associated engineering challenges.
 * I provided interactive coding experiences built into class time using Jupyter Notebook and Python.
 * I reinforced the kinematics content students should already have had (3D vector operations, rotation matrices, and quaternions), but from a different perspective.
 * I added MuJoCo for teaching many concepts in the second half of the course in order to simplify and streamline the number of different tools students had to pick up.